 Most Tuesday, Wednesday, and Friday morning at 8:40 a.m., a member of the senior class or faculty presents a chapel talk to the school in the Elizabeth B. Hall Chapel.
 Chapel presentations offer a wide range of knowledge, style, experience, and media to the school community.
 On Monday and (many) Thursday mornings at 8:40 a.m., the entire school gathers in the Performing Arts Center (P.A.C.) for announcements.
 Community assemblies take place in the P.A.C. on Thursdays at 2:30 p.m., at which time the school comes together for a lecture, concert, film, or all-school meeting.
 Two to three evenings per semester, the boarding community meets for community dinner, which includes dinner and a cultural celebration.
 These occasions represent a vital aspect of boarding life at Concord Academy and offer an opportunity for the community to share a common experience.

 Many of the events are designed to foster a sense of community and allow for interaction among students of all ages and backgrounds.
 Day and boarding students are expected to attend at least one event on campus over the course of a community weekend, and should sign in with the administrator on duty or the chaperone of the event.
 With infrequent exceptions, boarders are not permitted to be away from campus for the weekend.
 Dates for this year's Community Weekends can be found here.

 Students are expected to wear appropriate clothing to school.
 It is understood that underwear is not outerwear.
 Students may not appear with bare feet in the school buildings or in the dining hall.
-For evening or off-campus performances, formal Sunday dinners, and Vespers, appropriate dress is coat and tie, dress, or blouse and skirt.
-No jeans, sneakers, or flip-flops are to be worn at these formal occasions.
+For evening or off-campus performances, formal Sunday dinners, and Vespers, appropriate dress is coat and tie, slacks, dress, blouse, skirt.
+No jeans or sneakers should be worn at these formal occasions.

 7:15–8:15 a.m.
 Breakfast